nekodo/jaguar/compiler/typing.md

     2. cardinality of both sides is equal and there is only one tvar as key
  2. when there are row vars and:
     1. there are no tvars as keys

+# Newtyper - a clean and unit-tested reimplementation

+Features that need to be supported:
+  - recursive lets
+  - partial existing type information
+  - type classes

+General idea:
+  - split all bindings into mutually recursive groups
+  - solve each group in dep order
+  - error in a given group stops inference for that group and all dependent groups - others proceed

+Skolem vs tvar
+  - skolems are known generic variables, cannot be eliminated - basically means that there is a forall somewhere above which defines them
+  - tvars are unknown types which can be unified with other types to resolve them

+Generalization
+  - when a full mutually recursive group (MGR) is typed, then we are left with several bindings.
+    We generalize each independently, which means
+    replacing tvars with skolems and giving the entire thing a Forall.
+    If there are any tvars in the body not represented in the binding type, the we have two options:
+      1. Reject the binding as mistyped.
+      2. Keep inferring on the assumption that they will get settled.
+We can try this option first and see if things behave reasonably.
+  - When top-level binding is generalized, we must have all the tvars resolved.
+Otherwise it is an error.

+Specialization
+  - when a generalized type is used, we need to replace each skolem with a new tvar